 Daily tips to cut down on sugar

-Try these easy swap ideas to reduce the amount of sugar you eat throughout the day.
+Try these easy swap ideas to reduce the amount of sugar you and your kids eat throughout the day!

 Healthier swaps at breakfast